 508-693-1846

 Now that you are identifying the ticks on Martha's Vineyard you are seeing, it's time to protect yourself and others by reducing the overall population and tick habitat near your home.
-Share our free tick identification card with your friends and neighbors, and contact us for a free consultation to determine the best plan of action to offer season-long protection.
+With the right sort of natural tick control treatments, you can do this in ways safe for pets, family and the environment.